Preliminary remarks on Vaccines

 FSRTFrozen for Storage, Refrigerated for Transport<-20°C/2-8°C

-All thermosensitive vaccines with the code 0208 should be stored in a refrigerator and transported in cold chain.
-The "cold chain" refers to all means used to transport and store thermosensitive products at temperature between +2ºC and +8ºC.
+All thermosensitive vaccines with the code 0208 must be stored in a refrigerator and transported in cold chain.
+The cold chain refers to the means used to store and transport thermosensitive products at temperature between +2ºC and +8ºC.

 HOW TO ENSURE THE EFFECTIVENESS OF THERMOSENSITIVE PRODUCTS